Registration / Enrolment

 FEES ARE BASED ON PAYMENT AT TIME OF CONSULTATION.

 If you are unable to attend your appointment please try and let us know.
-If you fail to attend and do not contact us you may be charged a ‘No Show’ fee of $20.
+If you fail to attend and do not contact us you may be charged a ‘No Show’ fee.

 If you are a registered patient and have genuine difficulty paying, please discuss this with the doctor, the receptionist or with Sally Battson, Practice Manager.
 In some circumstances partial payment can be made or regular automatic payment.
 Funding for medical care is available from various sources – please discuss with this with us.